-The John Grill Centre for Project Leadership comprises a team of exceptional talent in fields including mining, information technology, oil & gas and infrastructure – leading business-defining projects for the betterment of society.
+The John Grill Centre comprises a team of exceptional talent in fields including higher education, organisational design, resources, energy, information technology and infrastructure - who are passionate about supporting organisations leading business-defining projects for better societies.

 |Professor Stephen Garton||Provost and Deputy Vice-Chancellor|